Make-Ahead Cabbage Rolls

 - Spoon about 1/2 cup meat mixture onto each cabbage leaf.
 Pull together cut edges of leaf to overlap; fold over filling.
 Fold in sides and roll up.
 Transfer to a greased 13x9-in. baking dish.
 Pour sauce over rolls.
 Refrigerate, covered, overnight.

 - Remove from refrigerator 30 minutes before baking.
 Preheat oven to 350°.
 Bake, covered, 50-60 minutes or until heated through.

-Freeze option: Cover and freeze unbaked cabbage rolls.
+- Freeze option: Cover and freeze unbaked cabbage rolls.
 To use, partially thaw in refrigerator overnight.
 Remove from refrigerator 30 minutes before baking.
 Preheat oven to 350°.
 Bake casserole as directed, increasing time as necessary to heat through and for a thermometer inserted in center to read 165°.
-Yield: 12 rolls.

-Originally published as Make-Ahead Cabbage Rolls in Taste of Home's Holiday & Celebrations Cookbook Annual 2016, p190
+Originally published as STUFFED CABBAGE ROLLS in Holiday & Celebrations Cookbook 2016